machingclee/machingclee.github.io/static/media/221-prisma-kysely.fded1a67.md

 Suppose that inside `Project` table we have a **_text_** column `userId` which should have been **_uuid_**.
 It is tempting to immediately annotate the type `String` by `@db.Uuid`.
 However, sometimes `prisma` **_doesn't know_** how we intent to modify a table, and it **_tends to erase all the data_** to make sure the migration must succeed (which is harmful of course).

-To manually create a migration `sql` script, first we modify the existing `prisma.schema`, we keep migrating via prisma but **_don't let prisma to run that auto-generated script_** by
+To manually create a migration `sql` script, first we modify the existing `prisma.schema`, we keep migrating via prisma but **_don't let prisma run that auto-generated script_** by

 ```text
 npx prisma migrate dev --create-only